Iridium Communications Inc. research snapshot

 IRDM AI Technical Analysis

 IRDM AI technical analysis is driven by the acquisition event.
-As of the July 11, 2026 market data used for this July 12 page, IRDM closed at $50.06.
-The stock has been in a strong uptrend since the Rocket Lab announcement on June 29, breaking out from the $17 to $25 range that prevailed for most of early 2026.
-Technical indicators show buy across daily and weekly timeframes, but the move is almost entirely event-driven and standard technical frameworks may have reduced reliability in a deal-driven environment.
+As of the August 3, 2026 data cutoff, IRDM traded at $47.34.
+The stock broke out from the roughly $17 to $25 range that prevailed for most of early 2026 after the Rocket Lab announcement on June 29, reached the low $50s, and has since pulled back about 12% following the Q2 2026 earnings release.
+TradingView technicals show a buy across daily, weekly, and monthly timeframes, but the move is almost entirely event-driven and standard technical frameworks may have reduced reliability in a deal-driven environment.

 LevelValueWhy it matters

-InvalidationClose below $33A close below the pre-announcement resistance zone would suggest deal premium is unwinding, potentially signaling deal risk.
+InvalidationClose below $40A close below the $40 to $42 support zone would suggest the merger premium is unwinding, potentially signaling deal risk.

 IRDM AI trading strategy